rails/rails/guides/source/active_support_core_extensions.md

 # => Tue, 08 Jun 2010 01:00:00 +0000
 ```

-This method is not tolerant to non-existing dates, if the change is invalid +ArgumentError+ is raised:
+This method is not tolerant to non-existing dates, if the change is invalid `ArgumentError` is raised:

 ```ruby
 DateTime.current.change(:month => 2, :day => 30)